 (3) The validity of anything done in good faith by a person purporting to act under subsection (1) shall not be called in question on the ground that the occasion for his taking office as guardian had not arisen.

-[Section 55 amended by No. 55 of 2004 s.
+[Section 55 amended: No. 55 of 2004 s.
 438.]

 55A.
 Priority of guardianship order